Portal Training: The first provider in Wales to achieve double gold! | FE News

 As Portal celebrates this latest achievement, it’s excited for the journey ahead, with an inspirational team that will play a vital role in shaping the organisation’s future.

-Left to right back row: Janice Hart, Director of Quality and Clare Jeffries, Director of Operations
+Image caption: Left to right back row: Janice Hart, Director of Quality and Clare Jeffries, Director of Operations.

 Left to right front row: Sarah Heenan, People & Development Manager and Gwawr Booth, Managing Director.